NAWT OWTS Inspector

 NAWT OWTS Installer

 The Installer class is a nationally recognized OWTS class developed to provide training, testing and certification for individuals who install OWTS systems.
 The topics covered in this 2-day course are planning and site evaluation; proper installation of tanks and advanced treatment units; using good installation principles for installing below grade, at-grade and above grade soil treatment areas; proper installation of pump and pump stations; proper installation of different media and media filters.
-This course has been used as a preparatory course for CIDWT Installers Exam.

 NAWT OWTS Operations & Maintenance

 The Operations & Maintenance class is a nationally recognized OWTS class developed to provide training, testing and certification for individuals who provide O & M for OWTS systems.
 The NAWT O & M training is very intensive and is, therefore, split into two parts.
 The first part, O & M 1, concentrates on business aspects of O & M and the operation and maintenance required for conventional systems including trenches, beds, mounds and at-grades with some aerobic tank discussion.
 The second part, O & M 2, concentrates more specifically on Aerobic Tanks, drip irrigation, single pass and re-circulating media filters, etc. Each course is conducted over a two day period, with a field hands-on session and an exam administered at the conclusion of each course.
-O & M 2 would have the prerequisite of attending and passing O & M 1.
+O & M 2 has the prerequisite of attending and passing O & M 1.
 We encourage all O & M participants to also become certified on any proprietary units that they may be working on in the field to ensure that the manufacturer warranty remains valid.
 Unlike a manufacturer certification the NAWT O & M Course will provide the O & M service provider with the skills necessary to service and maintain any OWTS system and the entire OWTS system and not just manufacturers HLT unit.

 NAWT Vac Truck Technician